open-power/op-test/README.md

 the op-test-framework, we may run tests on the host itself (such as fwts and HTX)

-The end goals is to have a collection of build verification tests (bvt) that can be run against any OpenPower system to validate it's function.
+The end goal is to have a collection of tests that can be run against any OpenPower system to validate it's function.
 The tests are automation/jenkins ready.
-The tests cover basic functionality like software updates and low level firmware features, all the way up to OS and OPAL functional tests.

-The **common** directory is where we abstract the OpenPower system interfaces.
-It provides the generic API's (and detailed implementations) of interfaces required by the test cases.

-The **bvt** directory is where the test executions are defined.
-These tests are xml based.
-They may call into the common to run the tests directly or they may call into the **testcases** directory for tests that require more logic.

-The ci directory is left over from some legacy continuous integration work.
-The BVT's currently use CI as a pass through to execute the tests.
-We have a TODO to remove the CI function eventually.

 ### Requirements ###

 This framework runs on most Linux based systems.

 You need python 2.7 or greater.
-You also need expect and pexpect available.
-And also below perl modules are required in order to run this framework. on fedora: sudo yum install perl-XML-LibXML-Common on ubuntu: sudo aptitude install libxml-libxml-perl

 You will also need (recent) ipmiutil - 1.8.15 or above should be adequate.